Amazon Marketplace

 MTD (Month to Date) is a metric measuring cumulative performance from the start of a month to the current date.
 It helps sellers monitor monthly trends and quickly respond to deviations.
 MTD data is important for daily reporting and real-time decision making.

-Open term pageMWS
+Open glossary pageMWS

 Marketplace Web Services